MrPocketMonsters/pykata/src/README.md

 ### Single Kata Endpoint (`GET /katas/{kata_id}`)

-Provides retrieval of a single kata's metadata by its unique identifier without code content.
-Code retrieval is a separate operation.
+Provides retrieval of a single kata's metadata by its unique identifier with code content and sample I/O included.

 **Path Parameters:**